TwoOnefour/weike/README.md

 Please note that the progress won't be make if the sleep time being set too low.

-You can modify the config in line 11.
+You can modify Student ID in line 11 and sleep time in line 16.

 # Usage